People's renewed appreciation of the outdoors has brought a significant boost in outdoor furniture sales.

 With more than three decades of experience, Paddy O' Furniture has grown to become one of the most trusted companies for high-quality patio furniture.

 “The website experience will play a vital role moving forward as consumers embrace online shopping and have increased expectations from online retailers.
-Consumers demand a visually beautiful and functional website now more than ever.”- Zach McMillen, President of Paddy O' Furniture
+Consumers demand a visually beautiful and functional website now more than ever.”- Zach McMillenn, President of Paddy O' Furniture

-Their product pages reflect the tech-savvy approach in their business.
-Equipped with a product configurator, 360-degree views, 4K zoom, alternate images, and detail shots, Yardbird offers a seamless online experience for its customers.
+Their product pages reflect the tech-savvy approach to their business.
+Equipped with a product configurator, 360-degree views, alternate images, and detail shots, Yardbird offers a seamless online experience for its customers.